-You have been accepted to be one of Paideia's Rome Fellows!
+Congratulations on your selection as a 2019-2020 Paideia Rome Fellow!
 We are very much looking forward to working with you and getting to know you better in the coming year.
-Please read through the following carefully and fill out the form at the bottom of the page by March 22nd, 2018.
-If you have any questions about anything here, please write to firstname.lastname@example.org.
+Please read through the following carefully, fill out the form at the bottom of the page, and sign the fellowship agreement by March 22nd, 2019.
+If you have any questions about anything here, please write to email@example.com.

 Practical Information for Your Year in Rome